Election Resources

 City Council Meetings

-Regular meetings are held on the first and third Tuesday of each month at 6:00 p.m. in the Lemon Grove Community Center, 3146 School Lane.
-Special meetings may be called as needed.
+Regular meetings are held on the first and third Tuesday of each month at 6:00 p.m. at the Lemon Grove Community Center, 3146 School Lane, Lemon Grove, CA 91945.
+Special meetings may be called as needed and will be noticed in accordance with applicable open meeting requirements.

 Appointments to Regional Boards & Commissions